Gömböc: Art

 A 2021 solo exhibition of conceptual artist Ryan Gander evolved around the theme of self-righting and featured seven large gömböc shapes gradually covered by black volcanic sand.

 Media

 For their discovery, Domokos and Várkonyi were decorated with the Knight's Cross of the Republic of Hungary.
 The New York Times Magazine selected the gömböc as one of the 70 most interesting ideas of the year 2007.

-The Stamp News website shows Hungary's new stamps issued on 30 April 2010, which illustrate a gömböc in different positions.
+The Stamp News website shows Hungary's new stamps issued on 30 April 2010, illustrating a gömböc in different positions.
 The stamp booklets are arranged so that the gömböc appears to come to life when the booklet is flipped.
 The stamps were issued in association with the gömböc on display at the World Expo 2010 (1 May to 31 October).
 This was also covered by the Linn's Stamp News magazine.